open-education-api/specification/v4/changed.md

 By adding the element Component it is now possible to distinguish between different types of educational activities that could be part of a course.
 Examples of components could be:
 * test
 * lecture
+* labratory session
-* practica
+* pracitcal class
-*	werkcollege
+*	workshop
 *	seminar

 The component type of test makes the old test endpoint redundant

 The earlier version of de OOAPI already had the notion of a courseOffering.
-This is now augmented by also placing the **program** aswell as the newly created object **component** in time.
+This is now augmented by also placing the **program** as well as the newly created object **component** in time.
 The object model references: ProgramOffering, CourseOffering and ComponentOffering.
 In the API these are all reachable through **1** API-endpoint **Offerings**

-The 4.0 version seeks to make connections between persons and their education more generlised.
+The 4.0 version seeks to make connections between persons and their education more generalised.
 This is done through the general **Associations** API-endpoint which combines the object model objects: ProgramOfferingAssociation, CourseOfferingAssociation, ComponentOfferingAssociation.

 ## Summary overview of new and deleted endpoints
-The 4.0 model removes some elments to reduce complexity (such as Hypermedia).
+The 4.0 model removes some elements to reduce complexity (such as Hypermedia).

 The object model objects: ProgramOffering, CourseOffering and ComponentOffering are all reachable through **1 API-endpoint Offerings**